-We started by roasting about 10 of the peppers, using a good mix of all shapes and sizes.
+We started by roasting about eight of the peppers, using a good mix of all shapes and sizes.
 With protective gloves on (don’t burn your hands, people!) we cored, seeded, and peeled them all.
-Then we popped them in a food processor with some tomatoes, lime juice, onion, and fresh-picked cilantro.
-The result?
-A spicy salsa with a smooth, slow burn.
-A perfect match with our favorite chips and creamy guacamole.
+Then we popped them in a food processor with some tomatoes, lime juice, onion, garlic, and fresh-picked cilantro.
+Finally, we had a chance to savor the result: A spicy salsa with a smooth, slow burn.
+This salsa made for a perfect match with our favorite chips and creamy guacamole.